 Are the upgrades reasonable for your home and neighborhood?

 Be careful that the cost to make changes won't price your home much higher than the surrounding neighborhood.
 Also, be sure the changes you're making are in keeping with the character of the home and surrounding neighborhood.
 An ultra-contemporary kitchen could be a big mistake in a classic Victorian home.
 And don't forget to consider how much you'll recoup financially.
 While it's not all about ROI (the point is to have a space you enjoy living in, after all), try to make smart use of your investment.
-Here's a list of projects that provide the biggest cost recovery at resale.

 Can you handle the change?